yupanasenko/libakrypt_faq/Readme.md

     git clone https://github.com/axelkenzo/libakrypt-0.x

+### Unix
- - On Linux you can compile & build library with following commands
+On Unix platforms you can compile & build library with following commands

     mkdir build
     cd build
     cmake ../libakrypt-0.x
     make

+### Windows
- - On Windows you can run a Microsoft Visual 20XX Console and run
+On Windows you can run a Microsoft Visual 20XX Console and run

     mkdir build
     cd build